-Many guest bloggers shop themselves around to high authority domains in the space they are trying to get links in.
+Many guest bloggers or blog outreach services shop themselves around to high authority domains in the space they are trying to get links in.
 This helps the blogger in two ways, actually.
 They get a link to their site, which helps provide traffic and higher domain authority, and they also link back to the site they posted for, which in most cases is a high authority domain.
 In a sense, the blogger gets to piggyback off of sites that have higher authority and improve their own ranking in the process.

 If you want to garner authoritative backlinks, you need to become an authority.

 So, this is more or less something that happens as a result of putting out good content that people like using.
 It’s considered good practice for any site that links to you to give proper credit.
 With the internet being as large as it is, there are times when you may receive backlinks purely by accident.
 It may even be because someone found your content useful, even if you have no particular affiliation with them.